w0rm/gulp-svgfallback/README.md

 });
 ```

+## Caveats

+Please ensure that svg sources have with and height: these dimensions will be used to generate png sprite.

 ## Custom css template

 An additional option `cssTemplate` allows you to override template that is used to generate css.